-(2) To mitigate the identified operational security risks, REN requests this derogation for 1 year to complete the tools mentioned and to gather relevant experience from the processes and to complete the tools mentioned, in order to ensure an effective usage while guaranteeing operational security.
+(2) To mitigate the identified operational security risks, REN requests this derogation for 1 year to adapt the tools mentioned to the methodology to be approved and to gather relevant experience from the processes and to complete the tools mentioned, in order to ensure an effective usage while guaranteeing operational security.

 Article 4.
-Summary of accomplishments after the first derogation and justification for this second derogation request
+Summary of accomplishments after the first and second derogation and justification for this third derogation request

 - (1) A first derogation (from 1st of January 2020 to 31st of December 2020) was submitted and approved by ERSE.
 This first derogation granted 1 year for the definition, development and implementation of new tools enabling the fulfilment of Article 16(8) while ensuring operational security. - (2) During this period the SWE TSOs and RCC: - a.
 Finalised the implementation of the D-2 Capacity Calculation as provided in the methodology approved by SWE NRAs, using the CGMES format as defined in the European guidelines. - b.
 Initialized the developments associated with the Intraday Capacity Calculation, the study to optimize TRM, which is expected by the end of 2020, and the new developments related to data collection taking into consideration the dispositions of Article 82 (4) of CACM. - c.
-Finalised the Business Requirements for the implementation of 70% compliance regional monitoring set forth in Article 16(8) of the Regulation 2019/943 and the ACER Recommendation No. 1/2019, after discussion with the national regulators. - (3) The roadmaps of the works mentioned before were affected by the Covid-19 pandemic situation, namely developments, test and training had to be put on hold for several weeks, in order to focus on critical activities.
+Finalised the Business Requirements for the implementation of 70% compliance regional monitoring set forth in Article 16(8) of the Regulation 2019/943 and the ACER Recommendation No. 1/2019, after discussion with the national regulators.